 We source products through numerous suppliers, many of whom have established long-term relationships with us.
 We seek to achieve efficient and timely delivery of our products, combining global and local sourcing.
 Almost all of our products are acquired as full package purchases where we design and source product and the vendor delivers the finished product.

 We believe that our balanced global supply chain, with deep vendor partnerships, provides us with a competitive advantage where we have the flexibility to respond to increased demand throughout the world.
-Our new global apparel line of products will help improve product development costs by reducing the number of styles and help drive efficiencies in product costs by consolidating orders from multiple regions.
+We believe that our new global apparel line of products will help improve product development costs by reducing the number of styles and help drive efficiencies in product costs by consolidating orders from multiple regions.
 Our sourcing strategy provides us with the opportunity to leverage costs and improve speed-to-market.

 As an ongoing strategic initiative, we leave a larger portion of our buys open prior to each season to improve the efficiency of our speed-to-market by allowing us to design and produce closer to market delivery.
 This allows us to better react to emerging fashion trends in the market.
 We are also continuously searching for new suppliers and sourcing opportunities in reaction to the latest trends.
 We have developed IT systems to capture and share key performance indicators with our partners to drive ongoing improvements.
-During fiscal 2022, we continued to significantly reduce our vendor base to around 100 suppliers.
-We also made continued progress on reducing our dependency on sourcing from China and mitigating potential tariff risk without compromising the quality of our products.
+During fiscal 2023, we continued to tightly manage our vendor base to around 140 core suppliers.
+Given the global instability and challenges within the supply chain and geopolitical environment, we are building an agile and lean supply chain by identifying new suppliers that can contribute to reduce our dependency on certain countries of origin.
 Additionally, offering an assortment of global products continues to be an area of focus.
 As a global brand, we maintain skilled sourcing teams in North America, Europe and Asia.